Chapter 15. Improving cluster stability in high latency environments using worker latency profiles

 15.2.
 Implementing worker latency profiles at cluster creation

-To edit the configuration of the installer, you will first need to use the command openshift-install create manifests
+To edit the configuration of the installation program, first use the command openshift-install create manifests

 The workerLatencyProfile